- In order to free up some space, many users are interested in discovering how to delete the Steam Cloud saves.

 From the old days of hundreds of CDs and DVDs, larger and larger hard drives, to cloud services now, gaming has grown significantly.
 The need for more and more space became imperative with bigger and better games.

-How do I delete Steam Cloud saves?
+How can I delete Steam Cloud saves?

 1. Check if you have the game backup features enabled

-- Right-click your game and select Properties
+- From the left window pane, right-click on your game and select Properties.

-- Go to the Updates tab
+- Go to the Updates tab.

 - See whether the Enable Steam Cloud synchronization for [Your game’s name] option is checked